 Compliance and Reporting Capabilities

 ELDs generate detailed reports that facilitate compliance with regulations.
-These reports include electronic logs of driving hours, rest periods, and other pertinent information required for regulatory compliance.
+These reports include electronic logs of driving hours, rest periods, and other information required for regulatory compliance.

 Maintenance Monitoring and Diagnostics